| |

 -

-Under certain conditions, the interest from bonds issued
+conditions, the interest from bonds issued by states,

-by states, cities, and certain other government agencies
+cities, and certain other government agencies is exempt

-is exempt from federal income taxes.
-In many states, the
+from federal income taxes.
+In many states, the interest

-interest from tax-exempt bonds will also be exempt from
+from tax-exempt bonds will also be exempt from state and

 -